Why Sponsor A Girl?

 Still, the financial burden on families is great, and many simply cannot afford to send their girls to secondary school

-We ask for $350 to pay for a year of secondary school for one student.
+We ask for $400 to help us pay for a year of secondary school for one student.
 For most, attending secondary school in Tanzania means attending boarding school.
-The amount covers tuition, room, and board.
+Your $400 contribution helps to cover tuition, room, and board.
 We strive to connect a sponsor to a particular secondary student, from whom the sponsor receives regular updates through The IMAGE Project.
 Such a personal connection is not a requirement of sponsorship, however, and we accept sponsorship money even when a donor does not want to make a connection with a particular girl.

-The girls we have sponsored and are currently sponsoring are incredibly grateful for the opportunity given to them by The IMAGE Project sponsorship.
+The girls we have sponsored and are currently sponsoring are incredibly grateful for the opportunity given to them by The IMAGE Project.
 They study hard and take their classes, assignments, and exams seriously.
 Many return to their villages to share what they have learned.
 They have inspiring dreams.

 We, too, express our gratitude.